pivotal/docs-platform-automation/docs/how-to-guides/configuring-auth.md

-## Generating an Auth File
+# Generating an Auth file

-Ops Manager's authentication system can be configured several ways.
+VMware Tanzu Operations Manager's authentication system can be configured several ways.
 The format of the configuration file varies according to the authentication method to be used.